DTW-DanWard/OctopusDeployUtilities/docs/UnitTesting.md

     # What about tests based on a projects LifeCycle?
 That's LifecycleName
-    # maybe every project should use a custom LifeCycle and shouldn't be set to 'Default Lifecycle'
+    # maybe every project at your organization uses a custom LifeCycle and so nothing should be set
+    # shouldn't be set to 'Default Lifecycle'

 # at this point you get the idea...
   }
 }
 ```